quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

-After the process of version negotiation in this document completes, the version in use for the connection is the version that the server sent in the `Chosen Version` field of its Handshake Version Information.
+After the process of version negotiation in this document completes, the version in use for the connection is the version that the server sent in the `Chosen Version` field of its Version Information.
 That remains true even if other versions were used in the Version field of long headers at any point in the lifetime of the connection; endpoints MUST NOT change the version that they consider to be in use based on the Version field of long headers as that field could be forged by attackers.

 # Client Choice of Original Version